kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module02.md

 After completing this lab, you will be able to:

-- Creating a basic group.
+- Creating a basic group
-- Configure Password reset for users.
+- Configure Password reset for users
-- Registration process for a self-service password reset.
+- Registration process for a self-service password reset
-- Process of resetting your password.
+- Process of resetting your password
-- View the Audit logs and the Usage & insights data associated with password reset.
+- View the Audit logs and the Usage & insights data associated with password reset

 ## Architecture Diagram